 The #MeToo Movement and THE EDUCATION OF DIXIE DUPREE

-We’re hearing left and right about all of this sexual misconduct and abuse on the news, while shock, disbelief, the “how could this be happening today, isn’t there a lack of tolerance for this, I don’t understand how this could be true,” seems to leave many scratching their heads.
-Everyone ought to take hold of their shock and disbelief, because what we’re hearing right now doesn’t even begin to hardly scratch the surface of what is going on, and has been, for a *long time.
+We’re hearing left and right about sexual misconduct and abuse on the news.
+Shock, disbelief, the “how could this be happening today, why is there a lack of tolerance for this, I don’t understand how this could be true,” leaves many scratching their heads.
+Everyone ought to take hold of that shock and disbelief, because what we’re hearing right now doesn’t even begin to hardly scratch the surface of what is going on, and has been, for a *long time.

 *Long time = since earth became inhabited with humans.

 Then I read ELLEN FOSTER and BASTARD OUT OF CAROLINA.
 I was suddenly itching to write a similar story, in my own way.
-I finally had the chance and my way was to tell a horrific story about “a spirited young girl who must survive the unthinkable in 1969 Alabama,” yet comes through her hell all right.
+I finally had the chance and my way was to tell a horrific story about “a spirited young girl who must survive the unthinkable in 1969 Alabama,” yet comes out on the other side of her personal hell all right.
 What do I mean by all right?
 That despite her age, she was strong and resilient, that she understood what happened to her was wrong, but that she wasn’t to blame, and that she could be happy again, despite what occurred.

-If anything, what happened to me was the catalyst for my writing, and that perhaps, in of itself, was the therapy I needed.
+If anything, what happened to me was the catalyst for my writing, and that perhaps, in of itself, was the therapy.